RIKEN-RCCS/lens3/v2/doc/user-guide.md

 Next, check error messages from an S3 access.
 However, accesses rejected at Lens3 only return coarse error messages.

+## Troubleshooting (Typical Problems)

+- A pool becomes INOPERABLE, when starting the backend S3 server fails.
+For diagnosing, the reason button on UI shows the message from the backend.
+A typical error is that pool's bucket-directory is not writable.
+The message looks like `"mkdir /home/XXX/XXX/.minio.sys: permission denied"` (for the MinIO backend).
+Unfortunately, the message might not help much in other error cases.

+- MinIO stores its state in a directory ".minio.sys" in pool's bucket-directory.
+An inconsistent state could cause MinIO to fail.
+  The contents of ".minio.sys" can be incompatible between versions.
+  It typically happens when a user runs MinIO by yourself.
+Recovering from this problem, do two steps: remove the directory ".minio.sys", and delete the pool.

+- An existence of regular files in pool's bucket-directory may cause a problem.
+Creating a bucket of the same name fails in the backend.
+  MinIO issues an error message with `"BucketAlreadyOwnedByYou"` which appears in a dialog message.

 ## Overview of Lens3

 | ![lens3-setting](../../v1/doc/lens3-setting.svg) |